MGTheTrain/ml-ops-poc/README.md

 - [ ] ~~Demonstration of model training and model deployment trough automation workflows~~
 - [ ] ~~(**OPTIONAL**) mlflow experiments for the machine learning lifecycle~~

 **NOTE:** [Steps 4 to 7 in the digits-recognizer-kubeflow GH repository](https://github.com/flopach/digits-recognizer-kubeflow) are not showcased here.
-These sections focus on constructing, training, and storing the ML model in MinIO as well as serving the trained model through KServe's inference HTTP service.
+These sections focus on saving the ML model in MinIO once the model is successfully built and trained.
+Furthermore, the trained model is served through KServe's inference HTTP service.
 The relevant files are:

 - [The digits_recognizer_notebook.ipynb for model development and training, which also covers uploading the trained model to MiniO](https://github.com/flopach/digits-recognizer-kubeflow/blob/master/digits_recognizer_notebook.ipynb)
 - [create_kserve_inference.yaml for spinning up the KServe inference HTTP service](https://github.com/flopach/digits-recognizer-kubeflow/blob/master/kubeflow_configs/create_kserve_inference.yaml)